-- Corroborate and Confirm
+2. Corroborate and Confirm Information About the Author

 You need to ensure that relevant, authoritative sources confirm the facts you are providing to Google on your Entity Home.
-Google thrives on repetition when it comes to knowledge panels since repetition builds up confidence.
+Google thrives on repetition when it comes to Knowledge Panels since repetition builds up confidence.

 As a rule of thumb, you need an average of 20 consistent corroborative sources.
 The exact number depends on the authority of those sources.
 With a Wikipedia or Wikidata page, you may only need half a dozen (or less).
-Without either of those, 30 relevant and authoritative sources usually does the trick, even for non-notable named entities.
+Without either of those, 30 relevant and authoritative sources usually does the trick, even for non-notable author.

-- Create an Infinite, Self-Confirming Loop
+3. Create an Infinite, Self-Confirming Loop for the Author

-Ideally, every corroborative source you corrected in step 2 should link back to the Entity Home.
+Ideally, every corroborative source you corrected in step 2 should link back to the author’s Entity Home.
 This ensures Google accepts your decision about which webpage it uses as the authoritative reference for facts about the author.
 It also creates an infinite loop of confirmation that educates Google.

 As a human, repetition can get annoying.
 For a machine trying to understand the world, repetition is the one thing it craves.